 Developing Horses for Sport and Pleasure

-At Kindred Farm, we liberate horses from bad situations with a view to rehabilitating and re-homing them into homes that are looking for sport or pleasure horses.
-Approximately two thirds of the horses on the farm are horses that found themselves in very risky situations, through no fault of their own.
-In just over four years, we have helped home some 200 equines , either directly, or indirectly.
+At Kindred Farm, we liberate horses from bad situations with a view to rehabilitating and re-homing them into homes that are looking for sport or pleasure horses, or perhaps as a companion.
+The majority of the horses on the farm are horses that found themselves in very risky situations, through no fault of their own.
+Since 2012, we have helped home some 200 equines , either directly, or indirectly.

 The Bad Situations